-Ayurveda provides extensive knowledge and natural remedies for Hot Flashes.
-A holistic and all natural medicine system, Ayurveda addresses the root cause of hot flash symptoms.
+Ayurveda provides extensive knowledge on herbs, foods and natural remedies for Hot Flashes.
+A holistic and all natural medicine system, Ayurveda offers guidelines that will help you to address the root cause of hot flashes and health problems during menopause.

 Hot Flashes are considered to be signature sign of Menopause symptoms as nearly 85% of menopausal women struggle with it.
 Usually, the symptoms start during the perimenopause (8-11 years before menopause).

 However, hot flashes is not a necessary symptom of Menopause.
 This is because, there is still 15% of women who fare through Menopause without experiencing hot flashes.

 This gives hope that something can be done to prevent hot flashes from occurring in the first place.
 And, in this post we will check out just that.